weisongyeong/OMDB/README.md

   a.
 Create a new general user account
   b.
 Create an admin account
   c.
 Change the similarity algorithm and minimum number of sample data in settings.
   d.
+Change Password
+  e.
 Utilize all movie-app-related features
 2. General user can do
   a.
+Change Password
+  b.
 Utilize all movie-app-related features

 Kindly take note that all users are required to have an account for this movie app.